zagota249/student-grade/README.md

 A simple JavaScript project that manages student records including their grades, averages, and top performers.
 Built using object methods .

-A simple JavaScript project that manages student records including their grades, averages, and top performers.
-Built using object methods .

 ------------------------------------------